mikegagnon/nginx-overload-handler/dummy_php_app/README.txt

 ==== README.txt for the dummy_php_app ====

 Issues:
-- If you curl slow_index.php, then ctrl-c it, then overload module will see that the connection closed and will mark the peer as idle despite the fact that the process is still running.
+- If you curl slow.php, then ctrl-c it, then overload module will see that the connection closed and will mark the peer as idle despite the fact that the process is still running.
   What happens when nginx tries to send a request to this busy fcgi worker?